WDI-SEA/react-development-course-materials/03-Underlying Concepts/03-unidirectional-data-flow-lecture.md

  **Talking Points**:

 - Notice that in the constructor the app initializes the value of `unmatchedFruits` to just an empty list.
-Within `HandleChange`, we now need to update that list.
+Within `handleFilterChange`, we now need to update that list.

 </aside>